 Total wind turbine revenues during its first year of operation were $222,710, including $64,661 in renewable energy credits, $28,496 in wholesale electricity sold back to the grid, and $129,553 in retail electricity displaced.

-For its important contributions to conservation in Rhode Island, Portsmouth Abbey & School received the 2007 Environmental Merit Award by the U.S. Environmental Protection Agency, the 2007 Conservation Award by the Garden Club of America, and the 2006 Senator John H. Chafee Award¬† for Outstanding Conservation Project.¬†
+For its important contributions to conservation in Rhode Island, Portsmouth Abbey Monastery and School received the 2007 Environmental Merit Award by the U.S. Environmental Protection Agency, the 2007 Conservation Award by the Garden Club of America, and the 2006 Senator John H. Chafee Award¬† for Outstanding Conservation Project.¬†

 Visit our Green Gallery to see photos of the turbine and our other environmental projects.¬†